trakerr-com/trakerr-python/README.md

 ```
 (you may need to run `pip` with root permission: `sudo pip install git+https://github.com/trakerr-io/trakerr-python.git`)

-Once installation is complete, add this import from wherever you instanciate your loggers.
+Once installation is complete, add this import from wherever you instantiate your loggers.

 ```python
 import logging #Your previous logging import here